AnhadSodhi/BakkesLeague-Launcher/README.md

 If you changed the file paths after setting up, have no fear!
 Simply run setup.bat again and it will give you a new, updated launcher.bat.
 ## Feel free to open an issue ticket (in the top menu) if you have any problems or questions!

+<sub> launcher.bat code written with assistance from ChatGPT 3.5 on December 22, 2023. </sub>